Community HIV/AIDS Mitigation Officer

 In Eswatini, the distance between homes in a community is often greater than 1 mile.
 All Volunteers must be willing and able to walk at least 5 miles a day in mountainous terrain to get to work and do daily errands.
 Volunteers often carry large jugs of water 1 mile in these same conditions from the community well.

-The weather across the mountainous nation can vary greatly, from very cold winters (with average temperatures as low as 20 degrees Fahrenheit) in houses with little insulation, to extremely hot summers (with temperatures as high as 100 degrees Fahrenheit).
+The weather across the mountainous nation varies greatly, from very cold winters (with average temperatures as low as 20 degrees Fahrenheit) in houses with little insulation, to extremely hot summers (with temperatures as high as 100 degrees Fahrenheit).
 All applicants should be prepared to serve in either extreme and should bring appropriate clothing for both cold and warm weather.

 In order to promote cultural integration, language acquisition, and safety and security, all Volunteers will live with a home-stay family during their 11 weeks of training.
 Host families are asked to treat Volunteers as a member of the family, which means that you will be expected to follow the rules of the household regardless of your age.
 Volunteers must be open and willing to take part in this experience and participate in the daily life of their family.
-All Volunteers live on a shared family compound within individual living quarters.
+All Volunteers live within a shared family compound within individual living quarters.
 This experience is often the most enjoyable and rewarding part of Volunteer service in Eswatini.

 Living and working in Eswatini can be an enriching experience but it will certainly be challenging in ways that are different from anything you've experienced stateside.